 The ``language'' import for a module can't be written with

-require, because even the require form must be
+, because even the require

-provided by some language (usually ).mzscheme
+provided by some language (usually

 In fact, the module system does not force any a priori syntactic structure on the module's body, other than the lexical structure of S-expressions.
 The initial syntax is determined entirely by the initial import, all the more because PLT Scheme's macro system allows an import to define the meaning of application forms, literal constants, and the module body as a whole.
 Thus, a programmer can create a base language for a module that is quite different from standard Scheme.

-For example, the "infotab.ss" module of the "setup"
+For example, the "infotab.ss"

-collection defines a language used by "info.ss" files in other
+collection defines a language used by "info.ss"

-collections.
-The "info.ss" file is special: tools such as
+file is special: tools such as

-DrScheme expect "info.ss" to provide information about a
+to provide information about a

 collection, such as the collection's name and whether the collection